QuantEcon/lecture-python-intro/lectures/business_cycle.md

 Another important indicator of business cycles is the unemployment rate.

-When there is a recession, it is more likely to have more working population.
+When there is a recession, it is more likely to have a larger proportion of the working population being laid off.

-We will show this using a long-run unemployment rate from FRED from [1929-1942](https://fred.stlouisfed.org/series/M0892AUSM156SNBR) and [1948-1011](https://fred.stlouisfed.org/series/UNRATE) with the unemployment rate between 1942-1948 estimated by [The Census Bureau](https://www.census.gov/library/publications/1975/compendia/hist_stats_colonial-1970.html).
+We show this using a long-run unemployment rate from FRED from [1929-1942](https://fred.stlouisfed.org/series/M0892AUSM156SNBR) and [1948-1011](https://fred.stlouisfed.org/series/UNRATE) with the unemployment rate between 1942-1948 estimated by [The Census Bureau](https://www.census.gov/library/publications/1975/compendia/hist_stats_colonial-1970.html).

 ```{code-cell} ipython3
 start_date = datetime.datetime(1929, 1, 1)